llvm/clangd-www/guides/include-cleaner.md

 - Suppress unused-include warnings with `// IWYU pragma: keep`.
 - Suppress all warnings for `X.h` in your configuration.

-**A header is marked unusued, but is needed by other headers I later include**
+**A header is marked unused, but is needed by other headers I later include**

 The later headers are not self-contained; our idea of dependencies breaks down.